 In 1651, on the eve of the Battle of Worcester, Oliver Cromwell allegedly met the Devil in a wood.
-He was granted seven years' prosperity in return for his soul.
-And with remarkable precision, the leader of England's only experiment in republican government died exactly seven years later, amid terrible storms, in September 1658.
+He was granted seven years of prosperity in return for his soul.
+And with remarkable precision, the leader of England’s only experiment in republican government died exactly seven years later, amid terrible storms, in September 1658.

 Tradition has located the general’s meeting with Lucifer in Perry Wood, where the New Model Army encamped before their onslaught on the city’s royalist defenders.
 Today the remnant of the wood is surrounded by houses and penetrated by the noise of traffic instead of gunfire.
 But it retains something of the character that once made it a plausible venue for supernatural assignations.

 As a historian of English demonology, I have long been fascinated by Cromwell’s supposed pact with the Devil.
 During the lockdown I have spent many days walking in Perry Wood, and my thoughts have also roamed to its haunted past.

 In Spring the wood is beautiful.
 Ancient oak trees fill the sky with yellow-green leaves, and elaborately twisted hazels filter the sunlight onto drifts of bluebells.
 The place has none of the menace described in the early accounts of Cromwell’s meeting with the prince of darkness.
 Then its sinister atmosphere struck one alleged witness with “trembling and consternation”, causing him to freeze on the spot.